abik11/tips-tricks/Powershell.md

 [Win32Utils]::GetSystemTime([ref]$time)
 $time
 ```
-Few things nice to notice - WinApi functions almost always require to provide arguments as structs - this make it a bit difficult to work with them because you have to know the structure of the required struct type.
+Few things nice to notice - WinApi functions quite often require to provide arguments as structs - this make it a bit difficult to work with them because you have to know the structure of the required struct type.
 There is a nice web site that may help you: [pinvoke.net](https://www.pinvoke.net/index.aspx), it is a generally great source of information about WinApi for .Net, totally recommended!
 Another thing good to notice, that you will often encounter while working with WinApi in Powershell is the **[ref]** keyword put before an argument in function call.
 It is required because WinApi functions often use the given variable as a reference and not as a value and putting this keyword there guarantees that it will work like that.<br />
-Trying to avoid such low level calls is a good idea, most of things you will need to do is already ported to .Net or even to Powershell cmdlets, but if you are really sure that something cannot be done - it is surely done with WinApi.
+Trying to avoid such low level calls is a good idea, most of things you will need to do is already ported to .Net or even to Powershell cmdlets, but if you are really sure that something cannot be done - it is surely time to work with WinApi.

 ### Send slack messages
 If you use slack maybe you have heard about WebHooks.
 Thanks to WebHooks you can integrate external applications with slack.
 They can send messages and inform you about some actions, for example TFS can send you a message that a check-in was done.
 You can also create your own messages with Powershell thanks to **Invoke-WebRequest** cmdlet: